Abandoned Vehicle Questions

 The Abandoned Auto Detail operates Monday through Thursday.
 Currently, three Police Cadets are assigned to the Detail, and they work four days a week for a total of nineteen hours each a week.

-To report abandoned vehicles parked on the street for over 72 hours, call the Abandoned Auto Detail Hot Line at 510-620-6644 with the location, description, and license number of the vehicle, if known.
+To report abandoned vehicles parked on the street for over 72 hours, call the Abandoned Auto Detail Hot Line at 510-621-1279, select option 7, leave a message with the location, description, and license number of the vehicle, if known.

 Why does voicemail always answer when I call the Abandoned Auto Detail?

 All the Police Cadets in the Abandoned Auto Detail are assigned to field duty.
 Each morning, all voicemail messages are retrieved and distributed to the appropriate Police Cadets for the caller's area.

 What is the process for having a vehicle investigated and towed away?

 Once a call for service is received, a Police Cadet goes to the scene and investigates the complaint.